-Hansa Bhargava, MD, is Senior Medical Officer at WebMD and Senior Medical Correspondent for Medscape.
+Hansa Bhargava, MD, is a Senior Medical Director at WebMD and Senior Medical Correspondent for Medscape.
 At WebMD she oversees the team of medical experts responsible for ensuring accuracy and credibility of the pediatric content on WebMD and helps in planning relevant content as it pertains to news and special reports.
 She also represents WebMD and Medscape in the media.

 As the spokesperson for initiatives such as FIT/Raising FIT Kids, the Pregnancy App, and the Baby App, she has interfaced with many organizations including the Center for Science in the Public Interest, the Center for Food Policy and Obesity, and the American Academy of Pediatrics (AAP).
 She has served as an expert in national and regional media, including CNN, HLN, Politico, and The Weather Channel, has frequent appearances on Fox 5 Atlanta, and has been interviewed by WSJ Radio, Popsugar, mic.com, Woman's Day, Real Simple, Prevention, Parade, and NPR.
 Bhargava has participated in conferences both as a moderator and expert panelist.
 She most recently moderated a panel discussion around food and nutrition for UNICEF, which included CEO Caryl Stern and AAP Past President Sandra Hassink, MD.
 In a medical correspondent role, she has interviewed CDC Director Tom Frieden, MD, Bernard Dreyer, MD, from the AAP, and experts from other health centers such as the Cleveland Clinic.
 In 2012, she served as an expert panelist with first lady Michelle Obama at the WebMD/Let's Move Town Hall in Miami, and in 2015, she attended a White House roundtable on school lunches.